AnicetNgrt/flore1/README.md

 Opens, rescale if needed, and gathers the color palette for a picture with the `Pillow` library, and then converts it to an array of strings called a "building manual".
 Then it calls [`Engine.TextAsset(building_manual)`](#Engine.TextAsset) and returns the Asset resulting from this.

 **Notes**:
-- Putting a rgb code that is not part of your picture's color palette is the appropriate way of telling
+- Putting a rgb code that is not part of your picture's color palette is the appropriate way of telling the engine that this picture has no transparency.
+- Letting the `new_size` argument as `"AUTO"` will resize the picture so it
 ##### - Prototype:
 ```python
 def pic_to_textAsset(self, path="", new_size="AUTO", transparent_rgb=(-1, -1, -1))